 If you think about size first, then purse organization from largest to smallest makes it easy to find the size that fits the need.

-Changing purses seasonally is quite common especially when transitioning from spring/summer to fall/winter.
+Changing purses seasonally is quite common, especially when transitioning from spring/summer to fall/winter.
 This is especially true for everyday purses or the ones you use most.
 To make it easy, organize by season.
-Bonus: doing so may keep you from buying a purse you may not need.
+Bonus: Organizing by season can help you avoid buying a purse you may not need.

-If you have the space to create a purse storage area in your closet, we recommend a multipronged approach that accommodates the range of purses and handbags you own from the everyday purse to the designer handbag.
+If you have the space to create a purse organizer for your closet, we recommend a multifaceted approach that accommodates the range of purses and handbags you own.
+Explore different closet layout ideas that can incorporate this approach to find what works best for your space.

 Ideal for keeping a smaller number of purses organized, upright, and separated from each other.

-Having multiple shelves is ideal for organizing a larger number of purses and creates an intentional destination within your closet making it less likely that you’ll set your purses in different spots around the house.
+Having multiple shelves is ideal for organizing a large purse collection and creating a dedicated zone for them in your closet.
+It also makes it less likely that you’ll set them down in different spots around the house.

-Glass-front cabinets are an ideal way to store designer purses or heirloom purses you want to protect from everyday wear and tear creating both a beautiful display and helpful purse organization.
+Glass-front cabinets are an ideal way to store designer and heirloom purses, and to protect them from everyday wear and tear.
+They create both a beautiful display and an effective purse organization.

 Now that you’ve found your perfect handbag organization area and method, keep these helpful storage tips in mind to maintain cleanliness and keep your handbags in pristine condition: